06/03/2019 Awareness is Key for Avoiding and Treating Lyme Disease

 When venturing out for a hike, stay in the center of trails, away from brush along the sides.

 Wear a bug repellent and when you return home, bathe and check for ticks.
 Check inconspicuous areas like the belly button, underarms and hair.
 Inspect your gear and wash the clothing you wore.
 If you brought your dog along, check him/her thoroughly for ticks as well.
 If you do find a tick, don’t panic.
 If the tick is attached for less than 48 hours, Lyme infection is less likely to occur.1

 Should you find a tick that’s not attached to your skin, soak it in alcohol, place in a zip top bag or flush it down the toilet.
 If a tick is attached, remove it as soon as possible.
 Pinching the tick’s head with tweezers as close to the skin as possible, remove the tick by pulling steadily upward.
 If any parts remain in the skin, remove them with tweezers and dispose of the tick.

 Infections typically surface within 30 days of the bite of an infected tick.
-Fever, headache, fatigue, swollen lymph nodes and joint pain are common and may or may not occur with an erythema mirgrans rash.
+Fever, headache, fatigue, and swollen lymph nodes are common and may or may not occur with an erythema mirgrans rash.
 This rash:

 - Is common—it occurs in more than 70 percent of infections

 - Most often occurs within seven days of a tick bite, at the bite site

 - Gradually enlarges, may reach up to 12 inches across, sometimes resembling a “bull’s eye” appearance